STUDENT FILM MAKING |

 - organise a quiet place to do the filming

-- get an iPad to use.
+- be given an iPad to use.

 The winning movie will have:

-1. Good sound because it is filmed close up and/or the actors speak loudly and/ or the chosen location is quiet
+1. Good sound because it is filmed close up and/or the actors speak loudly and/ or the chosen location is quiet.

-2. A wide variety of shots, close ups, medium shots, long shots
+2. A wide variety of shots, close ups, medium shots, long shots.

-3. Acting that makes the characters interesting
+3. Acting that makes the characters interesting.

 5. Dialogue that makes the story very understandable.